 Akin Gump Strauss Hauer & Feld LLP has extensive experience in resolving international disputes, whether by international arbitration, litigation or proceedings in multiple fora and jurisdictions.

 We are widely acknowledged to have one of the world’s leading practices in the international arbitration of disputes arising out of large-scale infrastructure projects, joint ventures and cross-border investments, with particular reference to matters involving oil and gas, power generation and telecommunications.
-Comprising more than 20 experienced practitioners operating out of the firm’s offices in Geneva, London, Abu Dhabi, Moscow, Beijing and the United States, the international arbitration practice has experience in well over 200 cases in arbitral fora all over the world, conducted pursuant to the rules of the LCIA, the ICC, the ICDR, UNCITRAL, the Swiss Chambers, the Dubai International Arbitration Centre, the Hong Kong International Arbitration Centre, ICSID and other such sponsoring organizations and adjudicated under many different systems of national law.
+Comprising more than 20 experienced practitioners operating out of the firm’s offices in Geneva, London, Abu Dhabi, Dubai, Moscow, Beijing and the United States, the international arbitration practice has experience in well over 200 cases in arbitral fora all over the world, conducted pursuant to the rules of the LCIA, the ICC, the ICDR, UNCITRAL, the Swiss Chambers, the Dubai International Arbitration Centre, the Hong Kong International Arbitration Centre, ICSID and other such sponsoring organizations and adjudicated under many different systems of national law.

 Our clients in these matters have variously included sovereign governments and national utilities, power plant and mineral concession developers, oil companies, telecommunications operators, general EPC contractors, subcontractors, equipment and material suppliers, architects, insurers and other stakeholders.
 Partners in the international arbitration practice are currently acting or have recently acted as lead counsel in pending cases involving such matters as: